Macau - Data Protection Overview

 Regarding submissions and filing requirements, the GPDP provides official forms.
 Submissions must be made in one of the official languages (i.e. Chinese or Portuguese), executed by a representative of the entity making the filing (director or duly appointed attorney submitting Power of Attorney documentation), along with information including the following:

-- date of commencement of personal data processing;
+- any combination of personal data processing;

 There are certain cases where, due to the recurrence and necessity of processing certain personal data, the legal requirements of notification to the GPDP are waived.
 Among these cases, the Authorisation No. 02/2007 Exemption from the Obligation of Notification ('the Authorisation on Exemption to the Notification Obligation') creates an exemption to the obligation of notification for data processing relating to the administration of employees and service providers, applicable to automated processing of personal data relating to employees and service providers for administration purposes.